List of Coronation Street characters introduced in 1989: Reg Holdsworth

 Reginald "Reg" Holdsworth, played by Ken Morley, made his first screen appearance on 25 October 1989.

 Supermarket manager Reg was married to Veronica; however, she left him after discovering his affair with a store detective.
 Rather than slink off wounded into the sunset, Reg approached several of the single women of Coronation Street, starting with Rita Fairclough.
 They attended a couple of tea dances together and struck up a friendship.
 To secure his relationship with Rita, Reg rigged a trolley race at the supermarket so that Rita would be the winner.
 When Rita discovered this, she dropped him and donated the trolley race winnings to a local charity.

 In 1993, Reg recognized his former girlfriend Maureen Naylor, stacking shelves at Bettabuy.
 They had first met in Llandudno in 1968 and fell in love.
 Now, after 25 years, they began a new relationship.
 However, Maureen's mother, Maud Grimes, had always disliked Reg, and tried to break up their relationship.
 Reg, desperate to consummate the relationship, finally lured Maureen to his waterbed, which burst and flooded the shop below.
 Reg and Maureen married in January 1994 and bought the corner shop from Alf Roberts for £68,000.
 Maureen managed the shop with her mother behind the till.
-The three lived in relative harmony - Reg as a member of the Square Dealers - until he was posted to Firman's Freezers to their Lowestoft branch, which meant a long commute.
+The three lived in relative harmony - Reg as a member of the Square Dealers – until he was posted by Firman's Freezers to their Lowestoft branch, which meant a long commute.
 There he began another affair, with Yvonne Bannister.
 Reg left the street and a heartbroken Maureen behind, to start a new life with Yvonne who was pregnant with his child.

 Morley later crossed over his role of Reg into the 1999 Emmerdale video spin-off Emmerdale: Don't Look Now! - The Dingles in Venice.
 He also reprised the role in 2010 for the DVD special A Knight's Tale, in which he worked for former colleague Curly Watts as an event planner at Tatlock Towers, a medieval castle and tourist attraction.
 He got sacked after an incident at the event, but was rehired again by Curly.
 He was attracted to Mary Taylor, who in a December 2010 episode received a Christmas card from him.

+Kimberley Taylor

+Kimberley Taylor, played by Suzanne Hall, was a shop assistant at Bettabuys between 1989 and 1991.
+She was the only child of Randolph and Brenda Taylor and had a strict, sheltered upbringing as they were both regular church-goers.
+Whilst working at Bettabuys, she built a relationship with Curly Watts and they eventually got engaged, but Kimberley broke it off when Curly tried to push for sex outside of marriage.
+After the breakdown of the engagement, Kimberley was transferred to another store.
+Kimberley left the series in 1991, but returned a year later when her and Curly reunited through a dating agency.
+They ended up splitting again, but this time for good as Curly spent £2000 to convert his loft into an observatory against Kimberley's wishes.